Preliminary remarks on Vaccines

 • Freezing of vaccines:

-• WHO no longer recommends freezing vaccines, except for the oral polio vaccine at national and regional levels.
+• WHO no longer recommends freezing vaccines, except oral polio vaccine, and only at national or regional levels.

-• BCG, measles, yellow fever, meningitis and Hib vaccines should be stored between +2ºC and +8ºC but should not be frozen.
-Freezing does not affect these vaccines but is unnecessary (except in some exceptional situations).
+• BCG, measles, yellow fever, meningitis, and Hib vaccines must be stored between +2ºC and +8ºC and must be not frozen.
+Freezing does not damage these vaccines but is unnecessary and should be avoided (except in exceptional situations).

 • Diluents:

-• Diluents should be kept at the same temperature as the vaccines (between 2ºC and 8ºC) during reconstitution.
-While not required to be stored in a refrigerator, the necessary quantity of diluent should be placed in a refrigerator or cool box 24 hours before use.
-Diluents should never be frozen.
+• Diluents must be kept at the same temperature as the vaccines (between 2ºC and 8ºC) at the moment of reconstitution.
+They do not need to be stored in a refrigerator permanently; however, the required quantity should be placed in a refrigerator or cool box 24 hours before use.
+Diluents must never be frozen.

 THE VACCINE VIAL MONITOR (VVM)